 The importance of profit to owners and investors demands a critical look at an underused marketing tool – barter.
 Hotel executives have a fiduciary responsibility to capitalize on the value of their inventory.
-Using a percentage of unsold rooms as a currency through a marketing professional who specializes in barter strategies, hotels can position their brands to reach desirable consumer demos as well as corporate, group and leisure accounts.
+Using unsold rooms as a currency through professional intermediary organizations, hotels can position their brands to reach desirable consumer demos as well as corporate, group and leisure accounts.
 Many hospitality companies successfully use barter to strengthen brand image and boost demand for their properties while conserving cash to improve profits.

-Barter provides hotels & resorts with a system for selling unsold room inventory in a way that is consistent with their particular their image and goals.
+Barter – an intelligent way to monetize unsold rooms.
+Using barter provides hotels & resorts with a system for selling available room inventory in a way that is consistent with their particular their image and goals.
 Since the typical barter client is a corporate traveler, or incentive group that is not a current customer, hotels can reach entirely new types of clients and sources of future cash business.
 Exchanging a percentage of your average daily unsold hotel inventory is an effective means of purchasing advertising, promotions and other marketing services when funds are not available or are too costly.
 It is a viable option that can provide a valuable, competitive edge.

 The revenue of a lost room night can never be recovered.
-Rather than taking a loss, luxury resorts can use unsold rooms as currency for strategic advertising that reaches key markets/demos.
+Rather than taking a loss, hotels and resorts can use unsold rooms as currency for strategic advertising that reaches key markets/demos.
 Even just a small percentage of a property’s unsold rooms can be converted into substantial media campaigns.